 Can you pay for Noom monthly?
 Yes, you can choose a monthly billing option but it will cost you about $16 more per month for that convenience.

-However, if you like flexibility and don’t want to go overboard on commitment, I would recommend the popular 3-5 month billing options.
+If you like flexibility and don’t want to go overboard on commitment, I would recommend the popular 3-5 month billing options.
 However, you’ll pay more for a shorter commitment.
 How much more will you pay?
 It’s actually quite a significant cost difference over a year!

 *Related: How Much Does Nutrisystem Cost?